vuejs/docs/src/cookbook/packaging-components-npm.md

 This sample config file contains the minimum settings to package your SFC for npm.
 There is room for customization, such as extracting CSS to a separate file, using a CSS preprocessor, uglifying the JS output, etc.

-Also, it is worth noting the `name` given the component here.
+Also, it is worth noting the `name` given to the component.
 This is a PascalCase name that the component will be given, and should correspond with the kebab-case name used elsewhere throughout this recipe.

 ## When to avoid this pattern